 Can I freeze American goulash?

 I don’t love freezing recipes that contain pasta as the pasta will bloat slightly in the freezer and have a different texture after reheating.
-But if you really want to freeze this, you can.
+But if you don’t mind the slight texture change, you absolutely can freeze this dish.

-Just freeze in an airtight container for up to 3 months and defrost overnight in the fridge.
-Do not try to microwave frozen pasta to reheat.
+Just freeze in an airtight container for up to 3 months and defrost overnight in the fridge before reheating.
+DO NOT try to microwave still-frozen pasta to reheat.
 It will turn the pasta to mush.

 Can I make this ahead of time?